Returning communications scholar, Ritchard Tamba M’bayo, has praised AUN’s physical improvements after he took a break in December 2012.

 Ritchard Tamba M’bayo Scholar who left his native Sierra Leone years ago to study and pursue his career in the US at age 24, expressed great joy re-joining AUN.
 His new students, he said, are way younger than his former students.

 Professor Ritchard Tamba M’bayo holds a masters and a Ph.D. from Howard.
-An accomplished and internationally recognized scholar, Professor M’bayo is a renowned political activist [He once took leave from academia to bid for the presidency of Sierra Leone], a civil society advocate, and a community organizer.
+An accomplished and internationally recognized scholar, Professor M’bayo is a renowned political activist, a civil society advocate, and a community organizer.

 A researcher, writer, and motivational speaker, M’bayo is an American-trained professional journalist with experience in both print and broadcast media.
 He has worked for the print and broadcast organizations in the United States of America.